ycrc/PIL/_episodes/06-script.md

 - "`$@` refers to all of a shell script's command-line parameters."
 - "`$1`, `$2`, etc., refer to the first command-line parameter, the second command-line parameter, etc."
 - "Place variables in quotes if the values might have spaces in them."
-- "Letting users decide what files to process is more flexible and more consistent with built-in Unix commands."
+- "Letting users decide what files to process is more flexible and more consistent with built-in Linux commands."
 ---

 We are finally ready to see what makes the shell such a powerful programming environment.